zarr-developers/zarr-python/docs/guide/storage.rst

 Memory Store
 ~~~~~~~~~~~~

-The :class:`zarr.store.RemoteStore` a in-memory store that allows for serialization of
+The :class:`zarr.storage.RemoteStore` a in-memory store that allows for serialization of
 Zarr data (metadata and chunks) to a dictionary.

 .. code-block:: python